Javascript - Conditionals and loops

 Loops

 When we're writing programs, we often find that we want to repeat a bit of code over and over, or repeat it but change something about it each time.
 To save ourselves from writing all that code, we can use a loop.
-JavaScript has two kinds of loops, a while
+JavaScript has two kinds of loops, a while loop and a for loop.
+I will only cover the for loop.

 for loop

-loop is similar to a while loop, but with a more specialized syntax.
-Programmers invented the for loop when they realized they were always doing the same three things: creating loop counter variables (like i
+The for loop is similar to a while loop, but with a more specialized syntax.
+Programmers invented the for loop when they realized they were always doing the same three things: creating loop counter variables (like i above), incrementing them by some amount, and checking that they're less than a value.

-loop syntax has special places for each of those three things.
+The for loop syntax has special places for each of those three things.
 Here's the same loop as the first while loop above, as a for loop:

 📝 Exercise 5 - level 1